How to Claim Your Income Tax Refund for FY 2024-25

 Refund Timelines

 - Usually issued for processed returns (30-45 days after ITR is verified).
-However, delays may occur due to:
+Delays may occur due to incorrect bank details or manual processing requirements.

 How to Track Your Refund Status